 Radio Brockley has won some awards from the Hospital Broadcasting Association, and been finalists too.

-Nomination for 2017 Best Specialist Music Programme (Music Travels with Daniel Edward)
+2017 Best Specialist Music Programme (Music Travels with Daniel Edward) - Bronze Award

-Nomination for 2017 Best Speech Package (The Story of Radio Brockley)
+2017 Best Speech Package (The Story of Radio Brockley) - Gold Award

-Nomination for 2017 Best Female Presenter (Judy De Hellner)
+2017 Best Female Presenter (Judy De Hellner) - Commended

 2016 Station Of The Year - Gold Award Listen to the winning entry

 "One judge said there are more voice on this entry than others I’ve heard, which is lovely.
 The audio of Emily and her brain tumour story brought a tear to one judges eye and was well handled by the presenter.
 Another judge said it’s clear Radio Brockley is an integral part of their hospital – not just broadcasting for the patients but also covering various staff events too.